How To Build a Remote Work Strategy for Modern Teams

 - Be thankful.
 Create a culture where employees feel appreciated and valued for their contributions.
 Use tech tools that encourage team members to acknowledge each other.

-Related: Working With Freelancers: Trust, Accountability, and Preparing for Success
+Related: Working With Freelancers: Building Trust and Success

 5. Leverage the right technology tools